Author's Note: This is my very first fic that contains femmeslash. Who would've ever thought that it would be for a Nickelodeon show? Oh, the irony…

 It's all right, she reminds herself.
 It'll all be over soon.

 She holds her arm out in front of her and lets go of the cap.
-Her eyes follow it as it falls, much slower than she expects it to, until it lands safely on the ground.
+Her eyes follow it as it falls, slowly and gracefully, until it lands safely on the ground.

 Her eyes close of their own accord then, and she first thinks about Beck, the broken look in his eyes, all the stress and anguish and pain he's been going through this whole time.
 She thinks about Tori next, about all the things she must've said to make him feel better.